0ameyasr/VB-AF/README.md

 ## Contributing

 Contributions are welcome!
-Whether it's reporting a bug, suggesting a new feature (or optimization), or submitting a PR, your input will be valued.
-Please see the **[Contribution Guidelines](https://github.com/0ameyasr/vbaf/blob/main/CONTRIBUTING.md)** for detailed instructions on how to get started.
+Whether it's reporting a bug, suggesting a new feature, optimization, improving the docs, or submitting a PR - your input will be valued.
+Please see the **[Contribution Guidelines](https://github.com/0ameyasr/VB-AF/blob/main/CONTRIBUTING.md)** for detailed instructions on how to get started.